SimonWongWork/ReproPA1/PA1_Template.md

 # Median of this new filled data frame.
 median(newTotal$sum_steps)
 ```
+![Histogram of the Total Number of Steps Taken Each day with the missing data filled in] (figure/Histogram of the Total Number of Steps Taken Each day with the missing data filled in.jpg)

 - Do these values differ from the estimates from the first part of the assignment?
 ```{r}